iromero91/bomtool/README.md

 "!!MISSING!!" tag in the description and the script will show a warning.

-Right now the script just outputs a fixed format CSV file to the output, after grouping, counting and filling every BOM like the best it can from the available data.
+Right now the script just outputs a fixed format CSV file, after grouping, counting and filling every BOM line the best it can from the available data.
 To call it you first need to export a netlist from eeschema and then call the script like this:

-    $ python3 -m bomtool myproject.net > myproject-bom.csv
+    $ python3 -m bomtool myproject.net myproject-bom.csv

 # Installation